 1. In a large stock pot combine ham hock or bone, split peas, and cold water.

-2. Bring to a boil, reduce heat, and simmer for 1 hour.
+2. Bring to a boil, then reduce heat, cover, and simmer for one hour.

-3. Stir in carrot, celery, onion, garlic, and thyme.
+3. Stir in carrot, celery, onion, garlic, and thyme, and simmer for one more hour.